-The faculty listed here are expected to participate in this fall's program.
-The list may be altered at the discretion of The CUNY Graduate Center Language Reading Program depending upon enrollment patterns and needs.
+The faculty listed here teach at various times through the course of the year.
+The list may be altered at the discretion of the CUNY Graduate Center Language Reading Program depending upon enrollment patterns and program needs and goals.

 CARMEN AVENA was formally educated in Spain, the Philippines, and the United States.
 She has taught in the leading universities in Manila, in the Foreign Language Institute, and in private secondary schools, and was a member of the faculty of the Academy of St. Aloysius.